Denise Brusveen, Columbia County Board 2026 spring election April 7th

 Upon graduation, I worked for four years as the UW-Extension Agriculture Educator in Sauk County.
 I left that job in order to focus on raising our young children.
 In addition to our children, we now raise goats, chickens, and pigs on our small, but growing farm in Dekorra.
 I also own and operate a health coaching business, specializing in women’s health.

 I have had the pleasure of serving on the Columbia County Board of Supervisors since April 2020.
-I have experience on the Finance Committee, Executive Committee, Planning & Zoning Committee (chair), Health & Human Services Committee, and Ag, Extension, Land & Water Conservation Committee.
-I am also serving this term as the First Vice Chair of the County Board.
+I have experience on the Finance Committee, Executive Committee, Planning & Zoning Committee (chair), Health & Human Services Committee, Judiciary Committee (chair), and Ag, Extension, Land & Water Conservation Committee.

 Priorities for Next Term